-In no other circumstance would people accept being locked up in their house only allowed to get essential goods and to exercise.
+In no other circumstance would people accept being locked up in their house and only allowed to get essential goods and exercise.

 Friedman was aware that you can use crises to push through economic measures that were unpalatable because people are distracted by the crisis.
 This has happened multiple times in recent history.

 The Asian Tigers crash in 1997 was one example, another was when Russia transitioned from Communism to Capitalism.
 Both times, economists espousing free-market doctrine brought in measures which shocked the economy and left many people poorer than before.

 The myth that free markets have been adopted willingly and democratically is a myth.
 Often, they have been imposed in relation to crises in an effort to cure them.
 Yanis Varoufakis details what happened to Greece during the Eurozone crisis, in Adults in The Room, as another example of this line of thinking.